 - It does not include inheritance, superannuation income, gambling winnings or lump sum compensation payments, compensation from insurance or emergency relief or similar assistance.

 - You are required to upload source documentation for any income listed.
-Templates are provided for letters from your parents and employers, if applicable.
+Templates are provided for letters from your guardian/family and employers, if applicable.

 3. Iglu will use this information to assess your eligibility and, if confirmed, send you a conditional offer of accommodation to accept.
 If you are not deemed eligible, we will contact you to discuss the alternative non-NRAS room types available.